Conversion to SAP S/4HANA – How to handle errors during finance data migration

 Even though you ran several test conversions, there is a small chance that an unknown, previously undetected error pops up during productive conversion run.
 There are several possible reasons, for example, the error could be introduced into the system in the time window between the last test run and productive run.
 During productive conversion, the most important thing is to minimize idle time.
 Therefore, it is very important to make sure that you can make fast and effective decisions about errors.
 Before starting the conversion, you should agree with all stakeholders on the error handling process.

 When an error can be accepted

 There are several scenarios when it makes sense to accept the error without correcting it.

 - Data inconsistencies in tables that are outdated in S/4HANA.
 A good example is an inconsistency between application indexes and document line items tables BSEG – Error message numbers FINS_RECON 220 – FINS_RECON227 Fields in do not match.
 These are the cases when the values of some fields differ between index and document tables in the source SAP EPR.
 If you verify it is data in BSEG is correct, you do not have to rectify data in application indexes.
 These tables are not used in S/4HANA and their content is moved to backup tables.

 - Rounding differences

-- The result of past local currency changeover project (euro conversion, the introduction of new currency…).
-These rounding differences are considered as normal.
-Please refer to the SAP Note 2781513 – High number of immaterial differences identified during conversion to SAP S/4HANA
+- The result of past local currency changeover projects (euro conversion, the introduction of new currency…).
+These rounding differences are considered normal.
+Please refer to the SAP Note 2781513 – High number of immaterial differences were identified during conversion to SAP S/4HANA

 - Planned ordinary depreciation rounding in totals table ANLC.
 Please refer to SAP Note 2328351 – FINS_RECON 761 for small NAFAP differences.